-12. NOTIFICATION OF APPLICATION RECEIPT AND REVIEW
+10. NOTIFICATION OF APPLICATION RECEIPT AND PEER REVIEW

-Approximately one month after receipt of the application, applicants will receive an email acknowledgement providing an application number, the assigned peer review committee, and the name of their Scientific Director with contact information.
+After receipt of the initial budget, U.S. applicants will receive an email acknowledgement providing an application number, and the name of their Scientific Director with contact information.
 This email will be sent to the address in the professional profile supplied at the time of submission in ProposalCentral.
 Be certain the email address listed in your professional profile is active, since it will be used to notify you throughout the review and award process.